lwang-astro/PeTar/README.md

 10. Go to 1

 ## Issue:
-1. Energy conservation for massive body encounters
+1. Energy conservation for tidal tensor potential
-2. Unstable time step for specific ARC systems
+2. Some perturbation jump happen after implementation of varying changeover functions